sanyaade-projects/promptflow/docs/how-to-guides/develop-a-tool/add-a-tool-icon.md

   name: my_tool
   type: python
 ```
+Note: If you specify only a light icon without a dark icon, the defined icon will be used in light mode, while the system default icon will be used in dark mode.
+Similarly, if only a dark icon is specified, the defined icon will be used in dark mode, and the system default icon will be used in light mode.

 ## Verify the tool icon in VS Code extension
 Follow [steps](create-and-use-tool-package.md#use-your-tool-from-vscode-extension) to use your tool from VS Code extension.
 Your tool displays with the custom icon: